Roane State Community College

 Admission – The process of being admitted to Roane State allowing you to register for classes.
 Completion of the admissions process does not constitute registration for classes.

 Admissions file – The documents collected for admission to the college.
-These documents include application, transcripts, test scores, immunization record, and any other information required by the Admissions or Records and Registration Offices.
+These documents include application, transcripts, test scores, immunization record, and any other information required by the Admissions and Records Office.

 Advisor – A full-time faculty member who meets with designated students to help make curriculum choices and discuss progress toward achieving educational goals.